SiddharthBharadwaj/Kernel_Buildinator/README.md

 Notes:
 - If you select not to clone kernel source then copy/move your local kernel sources to "Kernel_buildinator/kernel"
 - Toolchains & Anykernel will only be cloned if "Kernel_buildinator/kernel" exists
-- If your device is having block different then "/dev/block/bootdevice/by-name/boot", then you have to manually change it in vars.conf (Only If You Are Going To Use AnyKernel3)
 ```

 ### Things you must know before starting